Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity: Fixed points and 2-cycles

 The point at the origin, $\bm{\z}_1$, exists for any set of parameters, and its stability is entirely determined by the trace of the linearized transformation, requiring $-2<a<2$.
 By comparing the absolute value of $\tau$ with 2, we determine that the stability boundaries for the other critical points are defined by: $B_0^\pm$, $B_{1,2}$ and $S_2$ for $\A > 0$.
 Taking the invariants $\Ks^\pm[p,q]$ as examples, additional fixed points are real ($\z_{2,3} \in \mathbb{R}$) and stable ($|\tau| < 2$) under the following conditions:

 When the 2-cycle is real ($\bm{\z}^{(2)} \in \mathbb{R}^2$), it can only be stable if $\A > 0$, provided that:

 otherwise, it is unstable.

 Fig.~\ref{fig:StabBIG} offers a graphical representation, illustrating the stability and real domain of critical points in the parameter space $(a,r)$.
 For $\A > 0$, multiple critical points can be stable simultaneously.
-Consequently, we present two separate diagrams: one for the fixed points $\bm{\z}_{2,3}$ (left plot) and another for the 2-cycle $\bm{\z}^{(2)}$ (plot in the middle).
+Consequently, we present two separate diagrams: one for the fixed points $\bm{\z}_{2,3}$ (subplot a) and another for the 2-cycle $\bm{\z}^{(2)}$ (subplot b).
 In these diagrams, stability is color-coded: magenta for $\bm{\z}_2$, purple for $\bm{\z}_3$, blue for the 2-cycle, and gold for the case where both $\bm{\z}_{2,3}$ are stable.
 Areas where the fixed points or 2-cycle fall into the complex domain with $|\tau|>2$ are depicted in light or dark gray respectively, and black if $\bm{\z}^{(2)}\in\mathbb{C}^2$ with $|\tau| < 2$.
-Regions where both $\bm{\z}_{2,3}$ (left plot) or $\bm{\z}^{(2)}$ (middle plot) are real but unstable are shown in white.
+Regions where both $\bm{\z}_{2,3}$ (subplot a) or $\bm{\z}^{(2)}$ (subplot b) are real but unstable are shown in white.

 For $\A < 0$, only one fixed point can be stable for any given $(a,r)$, and the 2-cycle is always unstable when defined in the real domain.
-Therefore, the stability diagram for all critical points of $\Ks^-[p,q]$ is combined into a single plot, as shown in the right of Fig. \ref{fig:StabBIG}.
+Therefore, the stability diagram for all critical points of $\Ks^-[p,q]$ is combined into a single plot, as shown in Fig.~\ref{fig:StabBIG}~(c).
 In this combined diagram, white, magenta, and purple highlight stable regions for $\bm{\z}_{1,2,3}$, while black and light gray denote areas where $\bm{\z}^{(2)}$ and $\bm{\z}_{2,3}$ are complex.